Let’s start with a basic.

 BACnet was originally developed to improve interoperability between building automation equipment, but its data definitions and flexible architecture makes it usable in a wide range of distributed control applications.

 For transmission of packets, BACnet makes use of three popular LAN technologies: Ethernet™, ARCNET™, and LONtalk™.
-BACnet devices may also be directly connected to IP networks.
+BACnet devices may also be directly connected to IP and IPv6 networks.
 BACnet includes an RS-485 master/slave data link layer and a point-to-point data link layer that were specially developed for BACnet.
 A BACnet internetwork can be formed from several BACnet LANs employing similar or different LAN technologies using BACnet-compliant routers.

 The main references for BACnet are: